-Aerate, re-seed and apply Fall Lawn Food to the lawn.
+Aerate, re-seed and apply Fall Lawn Food, such as Sunnyside 8-16-8 to the lawn.
 Keep grass seed damp; water every day if necessary.
 You will also want to check for grubs.
 Increased activities of skunks, raccoons and moles as well as brown patches that peel back easily are an indication of grub activity.
-Apply granular Grub Free Zone III to control the grubs.
+Apply Bonide Grub and Insect Control Granules to control the grubs.

 Treat houseplants with Systemic Granules and Spinosad Soap now to get rid of any insects before bringing them into the house prior to the first frost.

 Plant bulbs.
-Fertilize with Bone Meal and water in well.
+Fertilize with Bone Meal or Dutch Bulb Food and water in well.

 Divide daylilies and spring-blooming perennials, including iris and peonies.
 Don’t be tempted to prune your spring flowering shrubs like forsythia, lilac, spirea or viburnum or you will destroy next year’s buds.